 1. Na Name of Employee Title/Position 2.
 Inc Eligibility Determination Individuals considered eligible for protection from discrimina who have a physical or mental impairment that substantially A. A. Please describe your mental or physical disability: B. B. Please describe the major life activity substantially limited by y your disability: C. C. Please describe how your disability affects your ability to per D. D. Please describe the specific accommodation(s) being request ed: E. E. Have you attached medical documentation to support your re F. F. If "no", please provide the name and contact information for Name Telephone Number 3.
 I h Authorization to Communicate with Medical Provider I hereby authorize my employer, the Connecticut Association of provider listed above, to release, confidential protected health inf provider listed above, to release, confidential protected health information to the CAS-CIAC Executive Director for the limited purpose of determining any work related restrictions and/or accommodations which may be necessary in order to fulfill the essential function of my employment responsibilities.
 Any information received by my employer pursuant to this authorization shall be subject to all applicable state and federal confidentiality laws governing further use and disclosure of such information.
 In addition, pursuant to the Genetic Information Nondiscrimination Act of 2008 (GINA), this authorization does not include permission for my medical provider to provide any genetic information relating to me or a family member, except as otherwise specifically allowed by GINA, to my employer.
-'Genetic information,' as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual or an individual or an individual's family member received genetic services, and genetic information of a fetus carried by an individual or an individual or an individual's family member receiving assistive reproductive services.
+'Genetic information,' as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual or an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.